cissagatto/Exhaustive-MiF1-Clus/README.md

 Important: we used the CLUS classifier in this experiment.
 This implies generating all physical ARFF training and testing files for each of the generated partitions.
 Our code generates the partitions first in memory and then saves them into the HD.
 However, to avoid memory problems, immediately after saving to HD, the files are tested and then deleted.
 Even so, make sure you have enough space on your HD and enough available RAM for this procedure.

 # Run

+Enter the folder "~/Exhaustive-MiF1-Clus/R"  in a terminal and type:

 ```
 Rscript exhaustive.R [number_dataset] [number_cores] [number_folds]